adityanaag3/dynamic-components-lwcoss/README.md

 Sample code showing how to create components dynamically in LWC OSS

+## Steps and Changes Explained

+[Watch this Quick Take](https://www.youtube.com/watch?v=KYRGmilJOrM) to learn about how to create components dynamically, the best practices to follow, and a few caveats.

 ## How to start?

 Start simple by running `yarn watch` (or `npm run watch`, if you set up the project with `npm`).
 This will start the project with a local development server.